Sliema Wanderers F.C.

 Sliema Wanderers Football Club, nicknamed "tax-Xelin" (of the shilling), is a professional Maltese football club.
-It is the most successful team in Malta and hails from the seaside town of Sliema.
+It is based in the seaside town of Sliema.
 It currently plays in the Maltese Premier League.

 History

 The club was founded in 1909.
 The club competed in the first ever Maltese Premier League season in 1909–10 and finished in second position to Floriana after the five-game season came to an end.

-Ten years down the line Sliema Wanderers finally made their mark in Maltese football by winning the Maltese Premier League title in the 1919–20 season.
+Ten years down the line, Sliema Wanderers finally made their mark in Maltese football by winning the Maltese Premier League title in the 1919–20 season.
 Since then the team have gone on to win the title 26 times, a record for Malta; the last three being in 2002–03, 2003–04 and 2004–05.

 Sliema Wanderers also hold the record for the most FA Trophy wins, with their first coming in 1935, when they overpowered Floriana with a 4–0 victory.
 The club have gone on to win this particular honour 20 times, most recently in 2000, 2004 and in 2009; the last title was won against Valletta 7–6 on penalties after the match finished 3–3 following extra time.

-With all these honours, Sliema Wanderers are currently the most successful team in the history of Maltese football with approximately 113 honours.
-Sliema Wanderers train at the Tigne Sports Complex, in Sliema.